koobind/koobind/docs/installation.md

 A small typo or incoherence in configuration may lead to API Server unable to restart.
 If this is the case, you may have a look in the logs of the Kubelet (Remember, as a static pod, the API Server is managed by the Kubelet) in order to figure out what'is happen.

-If you made a modification in this the `hookconfig.yaml` file, or if you update the CA file, you may think you will need to restart the API Server to reload the configuration.
+If you made a modification in this the `hookconfig.yaml` file, or if you update the CA file, will need to restart the API Server to reload the configuration.
-Unfortunately, this may not be sufficient.
-API Server may restart with the old configuration.
+But, the API Server is a 'static pod', a pod managed by the kubelet.
+As such, it can't be restarted as a standard pod.

-The only way to trigger an effective reload is to modify the `/etc/kubernetes/manifests/kube-apiserver.yaml` file.
+The simplest way to trigger its effective reload is to modify the `/etc/kubernetes/manifests/kube-apiserver.yaml` file.
 And you will need a real modification.
 Touch may not be enough.
 A common trick here is to modify slightly `the authentication-token-webhook-cache-ttl` flag value.

 ## kubectl plugin installation